fahr-khadija/Breast-Cancer-ML/README.md

 https://en.wikipedia.org/wiki/Breast_cancer#Multiple_primary_tumours
 ### Analyse breast tumours by Machine Learning

    #### Our workflow ensures an approach to breast tumor analysis, from data collection to deploying a predictive model for real-time predictions on new data.
-We divided on 7 steps :
+         We divid our workflow  on 7 steps :
          1-Dataset Collection (we use the data retrieve from SQL) 2-Data Preprocessing DP (we developp a fct that preprocess any new data'preprocess_data') 3-Exploratory Data Analysis  EDA